Why using First Party data is crucial?

 👉🏼 It is relevant to find a way to differentiate new visitors from those who have previously visited the site.
 Fortunately, your first-party data can help with this!

 The end of third-party cookies is approaching rapidly.
 This will have an impact on retargeting and lookalike campaigns, as well as on performance measurement.
 Google Chrome followed in the footsteps of Safari and Firefox.
-The Mountain View giant had announced the deactivation of third-party cookies for early 2025, before backtracking last July.
-Stay tuned.
+The Mountain View giant had announced the deactivation of third-party cookies for early 2025, before backtracking on its decision.

 📌 Activating first-party data addresses the end of third-party cookies.
 By enriching the data available to advertising platforms and sending them strong signals (such as conversion events), retargeting and acquisition campaign algorithms can still be effective.
 Having an overall view of the customer journey also allows for better performance measurement.